 No matter how it happens, when a tree falls on your property it can be a major headache.
-Not only is it an injury risk, but it could cause damage to power lines and vehicles, as well as neighboring homes.
+First of all, it is an injury risk.
+In addition, it could cause damage to power lines and vehicles, as well as neighboring homes.
 Anything from bad weather to improperly maintained trees can lead to incidents such as these.
-But, regardless of the cause, knowing what to do when a tree falls on your property and dealing with it the right way is essential.
+Regardless of the cause, knowing what to do when a tree falls on your property and dealing with it the right way is essential.

-People have gotten hurt needlessly following downed tree incidents, which is the focal point of the first step you’ll need to take.
+People have gotten hurt needlessly following downed tree incidents.
 Keep reading for a look at guidelines well worth keeping in mind when you’re dealing with the fallout from a fallen tree.

 If the tree has left anyone trapped, don’t try to free them yourself.
-Moving anything, be it part of the tree or a structure, can lead to additional damage or even injury if something falls on you or the person you’re helping.
+Moving anything, be it part of the tree or a structure, can lead to additional damage.
+It could even lead to injury if something falls on you or the person you’re helping.
 Call 911 without delay and wait until you’ve received guidance before doing anything.

 Determine If the Tree Hit Any Electrical Lines